SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

        defer { print("Third") }
    }
    f()
-   // -PRINTS- Third
+   // -PRINTS-COMMENT- Third
-   // -PRINTS- Second
+   // -PRINTS-COMMENT- Second
-   // -PRINTS- First
+   // -PRINTS-COMMENT- First

 The statements in the ``defer`` statement can't transfer program control outside of the ``defer`` statement.